Associative idempotent nondecreasing functions are reducible: Further remarks

-Although in the binary case (and in the multivariate case) it cannot happen.
-Example \ref{Ex1} shows that there exists associative idempotent monotone function, which is not nondecreasing (so it is not reducible by Corollary \ref{cormain}).
-The characterization of these functions are not know yet.
-We conjecture the following (in the spirit of Acz\'elian n-ary semigroups \cite{CM2012}): \begin{conj} Let $X$ be a totally ordered Abelian group with respect to the addition.
-An associative idempotent monotone function $F:X^n\to X$ is not reducible if and only if $n$ is odd and there exists a monotone bijection $g:X\to X$ such that
+Although in the binary case it cannot happen, Example \ref{Ex1} shows that there exists an associative idempotent monotone function, which is not nondecreasing (so it is not reducible by Corollary \ref{cormain}).
+The characterization of these functions are not known yet.
+We conjecture the following (in the spirit of Acz\'elian $n$-ary semigroups \cite{CM2012}): \begin{conj} Let $X$ be a totally ordered Abelian group with respect to the addition.
+An associative idempotent strictly\footnote{A function is strictly monotone if and only if the function is monotone and every inequality in the definition of monotonicity (see equation \eqref{eqFF}) is strict.} monotone function $F:X^n\to X$ is not reducible if and only if $n$ is odd and there exists a monotone bijection $g:X\to X$ such that

 \end{conj}